-word.
+as may be interpreted by this word.
 4a.
 [Who: DBA] Open the new production (primary) database by issuing the following statement.
 SQL&gt; ALTER DATABASE OPEN; 4b.
 [Who: DBA] Only complete the following if the condition below is met!
 Otherwise do not.
 This can be verified by checking for this value.
 Run the following SQL to do so.
 Condition: If the physical standby database has been opened in read-only mode since the last time it was started, shut down the standby database (now primary database) and restart it.
 SQL&gt; SELECT value FROM v\$dataguard_stats WHERE name = 'standby has been open'; SQL&gt; SHUTDOWN IMMEDIATE; SQL&gt; STARTUP; 5.
 [Who: DBA] Check that all the indexes - database wide - are available for use.
 See Step [5.] of Section 6.1 6.
 [Who: DBA] The database initialisation parameters need to be checked and if not correct, need to be set correctly after the Standby database has been successfully transitioned from Standby to its new role as Primary.
 See Step [6.] of Section 6.1 7.
-[Who: DBA] After failover, the "new" Primary database cluster IRRELEVANT and database, SBRDB, must accept connections from all applications without changing any application connection properties.
+[Who: DBA] After failover, the "new" Primary database cluster (lprpbds20201 - 4) and database, SBRDB, must accept connections from all applications without changing any application connection properties.
 Therefore, in order to accomplish this, [i.] a new database service must be created for BRDB and [ii.] the DNS settings for both servers need to be reconfigured.
 See Steps [7.] and [8.] of Section 6.1 8.
 To maintain a viable disaster-recovery solution in the event of another disaster you must reinstate the original primary database to act as a standby database in the new configuration.
-This can be accomplished by following the original Standby Database deployment handover notes as one must re-create the primary database from a copy of the new primary database.
-Manual Complete Failover through SQLPlus is complete.